chinapedia/wikipedia.abstract.en/Page/Cernunnos.md

-Gundestrupkedlen-_00054_(cropped).jpged figure or "horned god", on the Gundestrup Cauldron, on display, at the National Museum of Denmark in Copenhagen]]
+ed figure or "horned god", on the Gundestrup Cauldron, on display, at the National Museum of Denmark in Copenhagen]]

 CERNUNNOS is the conventional name given in Celtic studies to depictions of the "horned god" of Celtic polytheism.
 Cernunnos was a Celtic god of fertility, life, animals, wealth, and the underworld.
 The name itself is only attested once, on the 1st-century Pillar of the Boatmen, but he appears all over Gaul, and among the Celtiberians.
 Cernunnos is depicted with the antlers of a stag, seated cross-legged, associated with animals, and holding or wearing torcs.
 This deity is known from over 50 examples in the Gallo-Roman period, mostly in north-eastern Gaul.[1]